 - Which face has what name; How facebook knows?

-- How google map is able find best & fastest route between office and home?
+- How google map is able to find the best & fastest route between office and home?

 All the above question has one common answer “Algorithms”.
-Diffrent problem will have diffrent algorithm (solution).
-Google map uses its own routing algorithm which is again set of many small sub algorithms.
+The different problem will have a different algorithm (solution).
+Google map uses its own routing algorithm which is again set of many small sub-algorithms.

 Machine learning is a subset of Artificial Intelligence and field of study which harnesses principles of computer science & statistics.
-AILabPage members intuitively calls statistics as a graphical branch of mathematics.
+AILabPage members intuitively call statistics as a graphical branch of mathematics.
 AILabPage defines machine learning in one simple line as below.

 A focal point where business, data, experience meets emerging technology and decides to work together.

 Machine Learning – Background

-Even though Machine Learning term got coined in 1950’s, It remained largely confined to academia.
+Even though Machine Learning term got coined in the 1950s, It remained largely confined to academia.
 Only recently machine learning came to limelight but disappointingly it is becoming rocket science kind of complex subject and more accessible to developers as their tool.
-Tools like TensorFlow an open-source machine learning framework, is brining machine learning to everyone though.
+Tools like TensorFlow an open-source machine learning framework is bringing machine learning to everyone though.